 The feathers will grow back in time, and your female quail will not suffer any long-term damage.

-As cute and placid as quail seem from the outside, they can exhibit a lot of aggression towards each other.
+As cute and placid as quail seem from the outside, they can exhibit a lot of aggression towards each other (read more on quail aggression in this article).
 They are very territorial and they can cause serious injuries to each other.